WahlNetwork/ducksboard-homelab/README.md

 PowerShell Collector for Ducksboard
 ==================

-I intend this to be used with their free API and GitHub edition account for a home lab dashboard, [such as mine](https://public.ducksboard.com/ghKNTfxs_C-psVCY9iue/).
-It's a work in progress in my spare time.
-This project assumes you've already made a dashboard on Ducksboard and are looking for code examples to get it running.
+If you're running a home lab and want a Ducksboard dashboard [such as mine](https://public.ducksboard.com/ghKNTfxs_C-psVCY9iue/), this project might be of some use to you.
+I'm going to assume that you've already made a dashboard on Ducksboard, have made some widgets, and understand the basics of making POST calls to an API via PowerShell 3.0 or higher.

+The basic steps:

 1. You can view a sample [creds.ps1](https://github.com/WahlNetwork/ducksboard-homelab/blob/21abfeab1b2e9e6a3c9c6b0b02b9a248107ddfc8/creds.ps1) file for your script.
 Fill in the fields marked with three !!! marks.
+Place it somewhere safe since the passwords are only encrypted in memory - someone can still open the file and read your creds.
 2. Open the collector.ps1 file and enter the path to your script folder.
 3. Run the collector.ps1 script.
 It spawns a job for each type of collection.
+Each job pulls credentials from the creds.ps1 file.